 - Ask the room owner how they want it to be.
 Your child must be the head in choosing the design of the bedroom.
 It will be their private place, and they will probably stay there all the time.
 You can add your suggestions and recommendations to make everything better.

 - Consider your child’s height.
 Make sure they can reach the storage, benches, and closet.
-An under the bed pull-out storage can be an excellent place to store their toys.
+Under-the-bed pull-out storage can be an excellent place to store their toys.
 Your kid will learn how to be independent if he can organize the room properly.
 Keep everything within their reach so they won’t need adults to get the things they need.

 - Keep everything simple.
 Keep decorations at a minimum to have ample space for essential things.
 It must be simple and adorable.